kubemq-io/kubemq-node/README.md

 ### Concept

-Commands implement synchronous messaging pattern which the sender send a request and wait for a specific amount of time to get a response.
+Commands implement the synchronous messaging pattern in which the sender sends a request and waits for a specific amount of time to get a response.
 The response can be successful or not.
-This is the responsibility of the responder to return with the result of the command within the time the sender set in the request
+This is the responsibility of the responder to return with the result of the command within the time the sender set in the request.

 #### Receiving Commands Requests
 ```Nodejs